ydahal1/ydahal1/jokes.md

-What did the ocean say to the shore?
-Nothing, it just waved.
+Where do fish keep their money?
+In the riverbank

 [
-Sun May 18 00:30:45 UTC 2025
+Mon May 19 00:30:06 UTC 2025
  ]